BELIEF IS NOT SALVATION (EXCERPT OF THE PRESENT TRUTH)

 Salvation is the change from the bondage of Satan to the moral image of Christ and to untroubled union with the Father through Christ.

 This is what salvation is.
 It is a change of what we are.
 It is a new creation.
 The first man, Adam, must be crucified.
 The new Man is Christ, who Himself is the Kingdom of God.

-For in Christ neither circumcision availeth any thing, nor uncircumcision, but a new creature.
+For in Christ Jesus neither circumcision nor uncircumcision avails anything, but a new creation.
 (Galatians 6:15)